How to dress kids in winter?

-With December officially comes winter!
-And when the temperature drops below 0, and the weather gets cold, every mother experience the same problem - how to properly dress up children so that they won't get too cold or too overheated?
+December officially comes winter!
+And when the temperature drops below 0, and the weather gets cold, every mother experiences the same problem - how to properly dress up children so that they won't get too cold or too overheated?
 The answer is simple - LAYERING!

-Introducing - Kate, a mother of 3 year old Andrew and 1 year old Amelia.
-They live in a cold climate of Canada, where winters get extremely cold.
-In many years of experience Kate understood the importance of layering kids clothes and what are the best fabrics for it.
+Introducing - Kate, a mother of 3-year-old Andrew and 1-year-old Amelia.
+They live in the cold climate of Canada, where winters get extremely cold.
+With many years of experience Kate understood the importance of layering kids' clothes and what are the best fabrics for it.
 Today she decided to share that knowledge with us!

 'As a mom of two living in Canada, I get to experience at least five months of winter every year with temperatures dropping to -25C sometimes, which feels like -35C with a windchill.
 On those days we prefer to stay home and enjoy inside activities.
 But as soon it warms up a little we venture outside.

-Dressing kids appropriately is crucial as we love exploring nearby park, making trails in untouched snow, discovering paw prints and trying to guess which animals left them.
+Dressing kids appropriately is crucial as we love exploring nearby parks, making trails in untouched snow, discovering paw prints, and trying to guess which animals left them.
 I must say we got plenty of wildlife right at our doorsteps, although we live 15 minutes drive from downtown.
-We’ve seen bunnies, foxes, beavers, groundhogs, even coyotes over here.
-I’m not even talking about swans, ducks, Canada geese and squirrels, they are everywhere.
-Kids have great fun outdoors and I want to make sure their clothes matches everything they might be up to.'
+We’ve seen bunnies, foxes, beavers, groundhogs, and even coyotes over here.
+I’m not even talking about swans, ducks, Canada geese, and squirrels, they are everywhere.
+Kids have great fun outdoors and I want to make sure their clothes match everything they might be up to.'

-'Up until January the weather is pretty mild over here.
+'Up until January, the weather is pretty mild over here.
 We barely have any snow usually.
 This year was an exemption though.
-We got hit with 15cm of snow in the beginning of November and it actually didn’t melt for about a week, so kids had time to roll in it.
+We got hit with 15cm of snow at the beginning of November and it actually didn’t melt for about a week, so kids had time to roll in it.

 For warmer weather, +10C to -5C, I prefer: